-o Detention of children and young people should only be used as a last resort, and

-• A belief that, in most cases, community sanctions are more effective and lasting (The Probation Service 2015).
+- 1. The detention of children and young people should only be used as a last resort, and - 2.
+A belief that, in most cases, community sanctions are more effective and lasting (The Probation Service 2015). - 3.
 YPP projects support and motivate young people to address the cause of their offending behaviour and to make positive changes in their lives so as to avoid further offending.
 Some of the areas of work include educational needs, self-care living skills, drug and alcohol misuse, and emotional and mental health.
-No new data are available from the Probation Service.
-In 2021, the Probation Service received 621 court referrals for young people, of which 584 pre-sanction reports were prepared for the Court (The Probation Service 2022).
-A total of 566 young people were supervised by the Probation Service in 2021 (The Probation Service 2022).
+No new data are available from the Probation Service for 2023.
+In 2022, the Probation Service received 702 court referrals for young people, of which

+665 pre-sanction reports were prepared for the Court (The Probation Service 2023).
+A total of 645 young people were supervised by the Probation Service in 2022 (The Probation Service 2023).
+Currently, there are seven YPP projects funded by the Probation Service (The Probation Service 2023).